dehnhardt/iconnconfig/README.md

 * (2017-04-12) implemented method to check if commands are available for specific device before trying to execute them
 * (2017-05-13) only scan all ports if no devices are in config
 * (2017-05-14) First working update of device data: Device name can be changed
+* (2017-05-15) Read all information from first ethernet device